diasks2/pragmatic_tokenizer/README.md

 * If no language is specified, the library will default to English.
 * To specify a language use its two character [ISO 639-1 code](https://www.tm-town.com/languages).
+* Pragmatic Tokenizer will unescape any HTML entities.

 **Options**